Andrzej111/easy-daemon/README.md

 DESCRIPTION
 ===========

 Easy::Daemon allows to define daemon-like programs on Linux and (prolly) OSX.
-Needs fork, kill, … from standard C library and liblockfile to run More specifig description in progress…
+Needs fork, kill, … from standard C library and liblockfile to run.

+More specifig description in progress…

 BUGS
 ====